index

 It gets cached in /var/lib/nginx/cache/.

-Because from the nginx.conf we know proxy_cache_key "$host$request_uri"; we can predict the cache file location, here:
+From nginx.conf we know proxy_cache_key "$host$request_uri";, so we can predict the cache file location:

 1